aces/Loris/modules/media/README.md

 ## Configurations

-the following configuration is necessary for the media module to function
+The following configuration is necessary for the media module to function

 - `mediaPath`: determine where files will be uploaded on the server.
 Files are uploaded directly into the directory specified (no subdirectories are created).